VerifyTests/Verify/docs/clipboard.md

 ## Cleanup dangling converter files

-When a the number of files outputted from a [converter](converter.mc) reduces, a command to delete the extra files is added to the clipboard:
+When the number of files outputted from a [converter](converter.mc) reduces, a command to delete the extra files is added to the clipboard:

 On Windows: